Marguerite Higgins: Korea

-Covering World Affairs
+Covering world affairs

 As a result of her reporting from Korea, Higgins received the 1950 George Polk Memorial Award from the Overseas Press Club.
 She contributed along with other major journalistic and political figures to the Collier's magazine collaborative special issue Preview of the War We Do Not Want, with an article entitled "Women of Russia".

-Higgins continued to cover foreign affairs throughout the rest of her life, interviewing world leaders such as Francisco Franco, Nikita Khrushchev, and Jawaharlal Nehru.
+Higgins continued to cover foreign affairs throughout the rest of her life, interviewing world leaders such as Francisco Franco, Nikita Khrushchev and Jawaharlal Nehru.
 In 1955, she established and became chief of the Tribune's Moscow bureau and was the first American correspondent allowed back into the Soviet Union after Stalin's death.

 Vietnam

-In 1963, she joined Newsday and was assigned to cover Vietnam, where she "visited hundreds of villages", interviewed most of the major figures, and wrote a book entitled Our Vietnam Nightmare.
-While in Vietnam, another feud developed between Higgins and David Halberstam, a New York Times correspondent who was assigned to replace Bigart.
+In 1963, she joined Newsday and was assigned to cover South Vietnam, where she "visited hundreds of villages", interviewed most of the major figures, and wrote a book entitled Our Vietnam Nightmare.
+While in South Vietnam, another feud developed between Higgins and David Halberstam, a New York Times correspondent who was assigned to replace Bigart.
 Her battle was not for scoops or headlines this time.
 Instead, it was based on the ideological differences and ego between an experienced correspondent, Higgins, and a young Halberstam.

-As a war correspondent with two decades under her belt, Higgins' anti-Communist sentiments were well established.
-There were many Buddhist protests against the Diem regime, which she believed were set up by communists.
+As a war correspondent with two decades under her belt, Higgins's anti-Communist sentiments were well established.
+There were many Buddhist protests against the Ngo Dinh Diem regime, which she believed were set up by communists.
 This contradicted Halberstam's views and reporting, who thought of Higgins as a "past-her-prime sell-out whose anti-Communist views rose to the level of propaganda."
 Halberstam and many of the young correspondents in Vietnam at the time opposed the Diem regime and reported a negative view of the war.
 Higgins believed they did not have a real understanding of the war and oftentimes called them Rover Boys, who never ventured outside of Saigon to the countryside to see what was going on.
-The Higgins-Halberstam rivalry never seemed to end, as Halberstam would continue to criticize her after her death in 1966.
+The Higgins–Halberstam rivalry never seemed to end, as Halberstam would continue to criticize her after her death in 1966.